TruongSinhAI/Gemini-Content-Forge/README.md

     *   **Upload Document (Optional)**: Click "Choose a file..." to upload a `.txt`, `.md`, `.pdf`, `.xlsx`, or `.xls` file.
 The text content will be extracted and used as a primary reference by the AI.
     *   **Additional Context / Description (Optional)**: Provide any extra notes, a short description, or paste snippets from web search results here.
     *   **Custom Content Type**: Specify the type of content you want (e.g., "blog post," "product review," "technical summary," "email," "poem").
+    *   **Output Format**: Choose between Plain Text, Markdown, or HTML.
     *   **Output Language**: Select the target language for the generated content.
 4.  **Generate Article**:
     *   Once all relevant fields are filled, click "Generate Article".
     *   The AI will process your inputs and generate the content.
-    *   The generated article will appear in the "Generated Article" section, where you can review and edit it.
+    *   The generated article will appear in the "Generated Article" section, where you can review and edit it (for text format) or view the rendered output (for Markdown/HTML).
+5.  **Image Generation**:
+    *   Navigate to the "Image Generation" section.
+    *   Enter a descriptive prompt in the "Image Prompt" field (e.g., "a majestic lion in a snowy forest").
+    *   Click "Generate Image".
+    *   The AI will generate an image based on your prompt.
+    *   The generated image will be displayed below the prompt.

 ## Genkit Integration